Executory Contracts: Third Circuit Does Not Recognize the Doctrine of Implied Assumption

 A recent case before bankruptcy judge Karen B. Owens of the United States Bankruptcy Court for the District of Delaware, In re Dura Auto.
 Sys., LLC, No. 19-12378 (KBO), 2021 WL 2456944 (Bankr.
 D. Del.
 June 16, 2021), provides a cautionary reminder that the Third Circuit does not recognize the doctrine of implied assumption (i.e., assumptions implied through a course of conduct as opposed to those that are assumed pursuant to a motion and court order).

-Bankruptcy Judge Owens denied Hain's request.
-Under section 365 of the Bankruptcy Code, an executory contract may be assumed, assumed and assigned to a third party, or rejected.
-Federal Rules of Bankruptcy Procedure 6006 and 9014 further require requests to assume, assign or reject executory contracts be made by motion.
-Since Dura never sought nor received court approval to assign the contract, and because the parties had not executed a written assignment and assumption agreement, Judge Owens held that no assumption occurred and no cure amount need be paid.
+Judge Owens denied Hain's request.
+Under section 365, an executory contract can be assumed, assumed and assigned, or rejected.
+Federal Rules of Bankruptcy Procedure 6006 and 9014 further require requests to assume, assign, or reject executory contracts be made by motion.
+Since Dura never sought nor received court approval to assign the contracts, and because the parties had not executed a written assignment and assumption agreement, Judge Owens held that no assumption occurred and no cure amount need be paid.

 In rejecting Hain's argument that the conduct of Plasti-Paint and Dura’s purchaser led to an implicit assumption, Bankruptcy Judge Owens said, “While Hain ... argues that the conduct of Plasti-Paint and the [Dura] Purchaser gives rise to an implicit assumption, the Court of Appeals for the Third Circuit rejected this doctrine in University Medical Center v.
 Sullivan (In re University Medical Center) [973 F.2d 1065 (3d Cir.
 1992)], holding that ‘assumption must be approved.
 It cannot be presumed.’
 While courts outside the Third Circuit have held otherwise, they are in a small minority.”
 In re Dura Auto.
 Sys., LLC at *3.